Last Updated on

 His early patrons included sabungeros from the nearby La Loma cockpit, but word-of-mouth spread the news about his delectable lechons and expanded his clientele to include VIPs, like Pres.
 Ramon Magsaysay.
 His bestselling lechons were slathered with his famous liver-based Sarsa ni MANG TOMAS which he himself concocted.

 The lechon sauce proved to be another hit, and the rights were bought by the owners of the popular Aristocrat Restaurant.
-In 1991, Southeast Asia Food Inc. (now NutriAsia) became the new owners of the Mang Tomas lechon sauce brand and was repositioned as an “all around-sarsa” bottled in the familiar clear bottles and labelled with a familiar character trademark of a man in a salakot.
+In 1991, Southeast Asia Food Inc. (now NutriAsia) became the new owners of the Mang Tomas lechon sauce brand and was repositioned as an “all around-sarsa” bottled in the familiar clear bottles and labeled with a familiar character trademark of a man in a salakot.

 The oldest documented fish sauce brand in the country is Rufina Patis, which widow Rufina Salao Vda. de Lucas was said to have prepared as early as 1900.